robhshu/libRocket/readme.md

 HTML5 and CSS3), and extends them with features suited towards real-time applications.
 Because of this, you don't have to learn a whole new proprietary technology like other libraries in this space.

+## Planned Developments

+This branch of libRocket aims to look at swapping out the XML parser and experiment with animation!

 ## Features

 - Cross platform architecture: Windows, Mac, Linux, iPhone, etc.